DNSSEC-Provisioning/Multi-signer/multi-signer_test_set_up_on_KNOT.md

 #### Notes
 * Both master servers need to have identical CDS and CDNSKEY records
-* While only the foreign ZSK needs to be published in the DNSKEY record set, importing the foreign KSK as well is reccomended.
+* While only the foreign ZSK needs to be published in the DNSKEY record set, importing the foreign KSK as well is recommended.
 * Chain of trust will be intact, even if you don't att the foreign KSK to the DNSKEY set, but zone checking tools may give a warning or error.
+* Same DNSKEY algorithms expected unless `unsafe-operation: no-check-keyset` is configured in the policy.

 #### Get DNSKEYs from other master